Siphon880gh/devbrain/AI Prompt Engineer (1. Can optimize prompts)/_Text - ChatGPT/Prompt Basics PRIMER.md

 ---

-You can minimize hallucination by telling it to vote their sources, and having enabled web.
+You can minimize hallucination by telling it to vet their sources, and having enabled web.
 You check the source links to make sure

 You can tell AI how creative versus how accurate it will be.